AlejandroJimenez012/AlejandroJimenez012/README.md

 ### 👨‍💻 About me
 -------------
 Software programming student, focused on back-end development.
-Knowledgeable in handling some of the most used languages in the industry today such as Java and its framework, spring boot, JavaScript and MySQL databases, as well as HTML markup languages and CSS stylesheet language.
+With knowledge in the handling of some of the most the most used languages in the industry today.

-Excellent organizational skills and ability to work in a team.
-Very adaptable person to all kinds of environments and clear orientation to objectives.
+Excellent organizational skills and team player.
+Highly adaptable to all types of environments and clearly goal oriented.
 I would like to develop professionally in a company with future projection.

 ###  📊 My stats
 ------------